-- Alistair Knott, Colin Gavaghan, James Maclaurin and Joy Liddicoat co-organised a roundtable on AI and Employment which will take place in Dunedin 26–27 September 2019.
-Roundtable programme for AI and Employment
+- Alistair Knott, Colin Gavaghan, James Maclaurin and Joy Liddicoat organised the roundtable on AI and Employment held in both Oxford and Dunedin, in November 2018 and September 2019

 - James Maclaurin gave a Philosophy Seminar “Why Work?” at the University of Otago 11 September 2019.